Nix-code/University.Catalog.RestAPI/README.md

 ## Contributing
 Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.
+If you have any suggestions, bug reports, unit tests or feature requests, please open an issue or submit a pull request.

 ## License
 This project is licensed under the **MIT License**.